postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 Because boroughs are an aggregation of neighborhoods, we can fix the borough issue by fixing the neighborhood border disputes.

 There are a number of ways we could fix this.
-We could go out surveying asking people what neighbhood do they thing they are standing in.
+We could go out surveying asking people what neighbhood do they think they are standing in.
 Alternatively we could just assign slivers of land to the neighborhood with the least amount of area or to the highest bidder.

 Removing elements from Topogeometries is handled using the `TopoGeom_remElement <https://postgis.net/docs/TopoGeom_remElement.html>`_ function.
 So lets get on with it, removing element from neighborhoods with the most amount of area as follows: